Northern Liang: Background

-For most of its existence, the Northern Liang dynasty was ruled by the Juqu tribe of Lushuihu ethnicity.
+For most of its existence, the Northern Liang dynasty was ruled by the Juqu house of Lushuihu ethnicity.
 The Lushuihu, or "Lu River Barbarians" were an ethnic group whose origin is still debated by scholars today.
 Theories range from them being a branch of the Xiongnu people, to them being descendants of the Lesser Yuezhi that intermingled with the Qiang.
 The Juqu, in particular, were a Lushuihu tribe based in Linsong Commandery (臨松郡; in modern-day Zhangye, Gansu).
 Their ancestors once served under the Xiongnu empire under the title of "Juqu" of the Right of Xiongnu (匈奴左沮渠), which they then adopted as their family name.
 The Juqu eventually submitted to the Han dynasty, and centuries later found themselves serving under the Di-led Later Liang dynasty.

 After the Later Liang suffered a heavy defeat to the Western Qin in 397, two members of the Juqu, Juqu Luochou (沮渠羅仇) and Juqu Quzhou (沮渠麴粥) were blamed for the loss and executed.
 At their funeral, their nephew, Juqu Mengxun riled up the ten thousands in attendant to rebel and avenge their kin.
 He was defeated early on, but his cousin, Juqu Nancheng, rallied his troops and convinced Duan Ye, the Administrator of Jiankang (建康, in modern Zhangye, Gansu) and a Han Chinese, to lead their rebellion.